 The dreamy Cape Range is waiting to be discovered.

-Sal Salis is perfectly positioned between a World Heritage-listed reef ahead and the strikingly ancient Cape Range National Park.
+Sal Salis is perfectly positioned between the Ningaloo Reef and the striking Cape Range National Park, both of which make up the Ningaloo Coast Worls Heritage Area.
 Start your day with a guided hike across this unique landscape, where you can get out on foot and explore a different kind of ecosystem; the Australian bush.

 Connect with the beating heart of Australia, through the ranges and gorges, steeped in geological history and dreamtime mythology.
 Let the arid terrain, unique Australian fauna, plants, birds, red kangaroos, rock wallabies, 80 species of reptiles and insects, inspire and teach you.